ExinOne/exinone-support/docs/en/features/loans.md

 **Late Payment**

-Failure to repay on the repayment date is considered overdue, and the rate will be rate * 8 per day until the position is automatically closed, so please avoid overdue.
+When the loan expires and you have not executed the repayment, ExinOne will automatically renew the loan for you.
+The interest rate of the renewal will be 0.01% higher than the current loan interest, so please repay as timely as possible.
+If you can't repay in time, don't worry about the risk of overdue.

 **Sell Pledged Objects**